huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 Congrats!
 You now have a dataset available from the Argilla UI to start browsing and labelling.
 In the code above, we've used one of the many integrations with Hugging Face libraries, which let you [read hundreds of datasets](https://docs.argilla.io/en/latest/guides/features/datasets.html#Importing-a-Dataset) available on the Hub.

-### Data labelling and model training
+### How to train a model with labelled data

 At this point, you can label your data directly using your Argilla Space and read the training data to train your model of choice.
-This demo dataset already contains labels but you can check the UI using the Space URL and review or change the labels.
+The demo dataset already contains labels but you can check the Argilla UI and review or change the labels.

 ```python
 # this will read our current dataset and turn it into a clean dataset for training